leanprover-community/blog/posts/backstage-with-pechersky.md

 But really,
-for all of the negatives of the Soviet Union, there's like a Soviet going on, a sort of counsel that sets some overarching ideas, and do jump in at certain points, but the rest of the community is able to work within these ideas, these ideals.
+for all of the negatives of the Soviet Union, there's like a Soviet going on, a sort of council that sets some overarching ideas, and do jump in at certain points, but the rest of the community is able to work within these ideas, these ideals.
 And push something forward!
 But it's hard to not fragment it.